Welcome to the Washington County

 on accountability, employment, treatment, and skill building.

-- The Probation and Parole Division supervises approximately 3600 offenders, holding them accountable to the conditions of their supervision while supporting their efforts to live successfully in the community.
+- The Probation and Parole Division supervises approximately 3600 justice involved individuals, holding them accountable to the conditions of their supervision while supporting their efforts to live successfully in the community.

 - The Counseling & Victims' Services (CVS) program provides counseling, advocacy, training, education and referral services that help liberate people from the effects of criminal harm, and encourages healthy relationships.